LynnWilsonArt/aliens/README.md

 <h1>Aliens</h1>

 Created with Godot game engine 4.3
+WORK IN PROGRESS

 This is a simple basic shooter game.
-I am not sure what it will involve into at this point.
-I am creating it as a learning tool.
+It's a working game at this point.
+Was working on a master configeration file and menu for it.